 As a business intelligence tool, social media signal monitoring is invaluable.
 Using social media monitoring as a form of business intelligence, however, is a complex undertaking, often carried out by various groups that include digital reputation managers, marketing teams, market research, social engagement and community staff, professional sales reps, and social media marketing agencies.
 Typically, small businesses don’t can’t afford to pay media monitoring professionals to track their coverage in the and actively monitor their online reputation.

 Fortunately various providers have created a range of affordable and even free tools to facilitate the monitoring of a variety of social media channels, enabling you to identify consumer behavior around your products or brand allowing you to react to conversations and interact with online users in various social media platforms.

 In the article below, we explore several social media tracking tools and technologies that you may want to check out.

 - Why WordPress Is An Ideal Platform For Social Media Marketing

 - Pitch Your Services And Products To The Right Audience On Social Media With WordPress

 - Share Your Content Across Multiple Social Channels

 - Social Media – Great For Researching Your Market

-- Build Your Credibility And Brand Online And Establish Authority In Your Niche Or Industry
+- Build Your Reputation And Brand Online

 - Explore Networking Opportunities And Joint Ventures, Find Affiliates, Recruit Talented Staff, etc.